woshikangfei/Cargo-CarND-Capstone/README.md

 2. Brake CMD Type Percent

-An interesting issue is that the car in simulator can not stop before traffic light when switches to Brake CMD Type from `TORQUE` to `PERCENT`, through John Chen team Vulture seems no problem.
+An interesting issue is that the car in simulator can not stop before traffic light when switches to Brake CMD Type from `TORQUE` to `PERCENT`, even through John Chen team Vulture seems OK.

 ### Native Installation